 This mask is my go-to when I'm in need of smoothing and a glow.
 It is formulated with salicylic acid (which is great for acne prone skin), oil-absorbing white clay, and gentle, naturally based exfoliants.
 It's almost like you get two treatments in one because after the mask dries and you start to wash it off, the exfoliants come into play.
 You won't believe how smooth your face will feel after.
 Your moisturizer will absorb better, as well, because of the impurities you will have removed.

 I use the mask as instructed, about twice a week, for 5-10 minutes at a time.
 For very dry or sensitive skin types, less often might be better.
 As always, stop usage if you notice any irritation after.
 Hope this mask by Philosophy works well for you, too!

 Tried and true skincare tips.

-This article was first posted under my pen name, Rae Johnson, on the website 3percentmilk.com.
+Disclaimer: this article is not about skincare.
+But if you're interested in reading about love in today's world, read on!
+It was first posted under my pen name, Rae Johnson, on the website 3percentmilk.com.
 The original article can be seen here: